HorchLab/DLC-guide-for-Bowdoin-College/Getting-started-DLC.md

 4.3: We can now extract frames:
     - This may take a few moments, but you should see the frames being counted
     - You will primarily use 'automatic' and 'kmeans' as the parameters, but these are default, so you don't always have to fill them in
+    - For some reasons, this line is sensitive to case and/or the difference between double and single quote.
+(Tom - 11/7/2023)
 ```python
 In [4]: deeplabcut.extract_frames(config_path, 'automatic/manual', 'uniform/kmeans')
 "Do you want to extract (perhaps additional) frames for [file path]? yes/no" yes